euzhengxi/deep-learning/CV/README.md

 - **Pinned Memory**:
 Although **Metal (MPS)** on macOS doesn't support pinned memory, support is available for **CUDA** devices.
 → Pinned memory is **optional and can be enabled MANUALLY only if RAM is sufficient**.
+After pinned memory is enabled, set non_blocking=true in devices to enable asynchronous data transfer.

 - **Worker Initialization**:
 Custom `worker_init_fn` is used to prevent issues such as data duplication when using multiple DataLoaders.